karshekarshe/code-with-abdiwali-api/README.md

 # Code With Abdiwali Blog
-My personal blog about technology articles. topic includes django, RestAPI , Java and more..
+My personal blog about technology articles. topic includes Django, Spring, RESTful API , Java, Python and more..

 ## Use Cases
 - User can register/login.